First Time User? Sign Up Now

 Thyroid cancer is treated with surgery and often with radioactive iodine.
 It rarely needs radiation therapy or chemotherapy.
 What treatment you need depends on your age, the type of thyroid cancer you have, and the stage of your disease.
 Stage refers to how severe the disease is and how far, if at all, the cancer has spread.

 Finding out that you have cancer can be overwhelming.
 It's common to feel scared, sad, or even angry.
 Talking to others who have had thyroid cancer may help.
 Ask your doctor about cancer support groups in your area.

-Most thyroid cancer cannot
+Most thyroid cancer cannot be prevented.

 Experts don't know what causes thyroid cancer.
 Like other cancers, changes in the DNA of your cells seem to play a role.
 These DNA changes may include changes that are inherited as well as those that happen as you get older.

 Thyroid cancer is a disease that occurs when abnormal cells begin to grow in the thyroid gland.
 You may notice a lump in your neck and then go to your doctor.
 Or your doctor may notice a lump during a routine physical exam or on an imaging test that you are having for another health problem.